MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/omnichannel-readme.md

 ## Closed conversations don't appear in the Closed work items stream and Closed conversations view

-After you upgrade Omnichannel for Customer Service to the latest version in the sandbox or trial environment, conversations that agent closes don't appear in the **Closed work items** stream of the agent dashboard and closed conversations view.
+After you upgrade Omnichannel for Customer Service to the latest version in the sandbox or trial environment, conversations that agent closes may not appear in the **Closed work items** stream of the agent dashboard and closed conversations view.

 ### Workaround